 Home-care For Blood Cancer

-Patients with blood cancer suffer from chronic fatigue and are at risk of getting recurrent infections.
+People with blood cancer suffer from chronic fatigue and are at risk of getting recurrent infections.
 Also, the chemotherapy sessions bring about various side effects.
-There are a few things you can do to care for yourself or a loved one suffering from blood cancer.
+There are a few things you can do to care for yourself or a loved one suffering from blood cancer:

 • Eat fresh home-cooked meals and drink plenty of water or energy drinks daily.

-• Infections must be kept at bay.
-Follow good hand hygiene.
-Avoid crowded places and unhygienic places.
-Wear a surgical mask when visiting the hospital.
+• Wear a surgical mask when visiting the hospital.

 • Engage in light physical activity as it will help boost energy levels and help with symptoms of chronic fatigue.